casper-hansen/Web-Scraping-Reddit/README.md

 1. [Chrome browser](https://www.google.com/chrome/) installed on your computer.
 2. Check your browser version here chrome://settings/help.
 Download the corresponding [chromedriver version here](https://chromedriver.chromium.org/downloads).
+3. Place the chromerdriver in the *core* folder of this project.
 3. Install the packages specified below with pip or conda.

 ### Install the needed packages with pip: